-Trump administration is scrapping the $1.8bn ‘anti-weaponisation fund’
+Trump administration scrapping $1.8bn ‘anti-weaponisation fund’

-DOJ’s agreement with President Donald Trump to bar future audits into his or his family’s past tax records will remain.
+US Justice Department’s agreement with president to bar future audits of his or his family’s past tax records will remain.

-The administration of US President Donald Trump is abandoning the president’s nearly $1.8bn “anti-weaponisation” fund, United States Acting Attorney General Todd Blanche has said, on the heels of a widespread political backlash and legal setbacks.
+The administration of United States President Donald Trump is abandoning its nearly $1.8bn “anti-weaponisation” fund, acting Attorney General Todd Blanche has said, on the heels of a widespread political backlash and legal setbacks.

 “We are not moving forward with the fund,” Blanche told lawmakers on Tuesday, after an intense and rare backlash from Republican senators.
 “Period.”